-The Criteria are the basis for organisational selfassessments, for making Awards, and for giving feedback to applicants.
-In addition, the Criteria have three important roles in strengthening New Zealand competitiveness:
+The Criteria are the basis for conducting organizational self-assessments, for making Awards, and for giving feedback to applicants.
+In addition, the Criteria have three important roles in strengthening U.S. competitiveness:

-- to help improve organisational performance practices, capabilities, and results; - to facilitate communication and sharing of best practices information among NZ organisations of all types; - to serve as a working tool for understanding and managing performance; and - for guiding organisational planning and opportunities for learning:
+- to help improve organizational performance practices, capabilities, and results - to facilitate communication and sharing of best practices information among U.S. organizations of all types - to serve as a working tool for understanding and managing performance and for guiding organizational planning and opportunities for learning